phalcon/documentation/docs/db-models-relationships.md

 $customer->save();
 ```

 The code above gets a customer from our database.
-Two invoices are created and assigned to the `invoices` relationship of the customer as an array.
-The customer record is then saved, which also saves the two invoices in the database and links them to the customer.
+Two invoices are created and assigned to the `invoices` relationship
+of the customer as an array.
+The customer record is then saved, which also saves the two invoices in the database and
+links them to the customer.

 Although the syntax above is very handy, it is not always ideal to use it, especially when updating related records.
-Phalcon does not know which records need to be added or removed using an __update__, and as a result, it will perform a replacement.
+Phalcon does not know which records need to be added or removed using an __update__, and as a result, it will perform a
+replacement.
 In update situations, it is better to control the data yourself vs. leaving it to the framework to do that.

 Saving data with the above syntax will implicitly create a transaction and commit it if all goes well.
+Messages
-Messages generated during the save process of the whole transaction will be passed back to the user for more information.
+generated during the save process of the whole transaction will be passed back to the user for more information.

-!!! warning "NOTE"
+!!! warning "WARNING"

     Adding related entities by overloading the following methods/events is **not** possible: